AJnsm/nCoupledCode/README.md

 # nCoupledCode
-Code to accompany the paper "Maximally persistent multipartite entanglement in Ising-coupled quantum states"
+Code to accompany the paper "Superdense Coding and Stabiliser Codes with Ising-coupled Entanglement"